dreamcatcher-tech/network/Inbox/2024-07-06 1107 rapid switching between threads.md

 Pushing the backchat button would not change the focus serverside, and would delay a focus switch until the model had time to respond.

+Whatever the target is, the focus should always switch to it immediately, and then optionally backchat will intercept it.
+This allows the UI to just track the server side focus.
+Client would know if the user has deviated from tracking and would not yank them back.

 ? should a thread be upserted, or always created ? booting backchat should optionally create the first thread Backchat can be used to start a thread but also can start the thread using its ai tool calls